hashicorp/terraform/website/source/docs/providers/google/r/container_cluster.html.markdown

   * `monitoring` (`https://www.googleapis.com/auth/monitoring`),
     if `monitoring_service` points to Google

+* `service_account` - (Optional) The service account to be used by the Node VMs.
+    If not specified, the "default" service account is used.

+* `metadata` - (Optional) The metadata key/value pairs assigned to instances in the cluster.

+* `image_type` - (Optional) The image type to use for this node.

 **Addons Config** supports the following addons:

 * `http_load_balancing` - (Optional) The status of the HTTP Load Balancing